edwinhuish/docker-warp/README.md

 You can configure the container through the following environment variables:

 - `WARP_LICENSE_KEY`: The license key of the WARP client, which is optional.
 If you have subscribed to WARP+ service, you can fill in the key in this environment variable.
 If you have not subscribed to WARP+ service, you can ignore this environment variable.

-- `HEALTHCHECK_RETRY`: Max retry times for healthcheck, default is `3`.
-It will kill main process and exit container if all failed.

 Data persistence: Use the host volume `./data` to persist the data of the WARP client.
 You can change the location of this directory or use other types of volumes.
 If you modify the `WARP_LICENSE_KEY`, please delete the `./data` directory so that the client can detect and register again.